-Val Chmerkovskiy Spills ‘Good Morning America’ Host Called Him To Apologize After On-Air Gaffe
+Val Chmerkovskiy Says ‘Good Morning America’ Host Called Him To Apologize After On-Air Gaffe

 “Look out give the kid some room he’s taking over again…” .
 This scene is incredible to me, and is exactly the confidence and bravado that dance gave me.
 For those that have never seen this film, this character escaped reality of his harsh surroundings because of his love for dance.
 It was his “way out” and ultimately he did make it out, unlike his friends..
 On another note, whether you grow up to be a doctor, lawyer, painter, civil servant, superstar athlete, regardless of profession you aspire to have DANCE is incredible for you.
 The relationship you build with your body, your creativity,the confidence it gives you to be able to speak in public, etc… I highly recommend and will always do so, for parents to put their kids into dance.

-Chmerkovskiy, whose brother Maks, sister-in-law Peta Murgatroyd and wife Jenna Johnson Chmerkovskiy are all professional dancers, revealed that the words the GMA host used likely affected him more because he recalled being bullied in middle school because he too was a dancer.
+Chmerkovskiy, whose brother Maks, sister-in-law Peta Murgatroyd, and wife Jenna Johnson Chmerkovskiy are all professional dancers, revealed that the words the GMA host used likely affected him more because he recalled being bullied in middle school because he too was a dancer.

 He then told the news outlet that Spencer was “devastated” by the reaction her statement caused and that she was apologetic.
 The pro dancer also stated that he didn’t think that Spencer’s intentions were to belittle Prince George’s love for ballet, rather that she just misstep with an on-air gaffe.

-Spencer corrected herself on air one week after her original comments aired, talking directly to viewers to address the situation on August 26.
+Spencer corrected herself on-air one week after her original comments aired, talking directly to viewers to address the situation on August 26.

 “I have listened, I have learned about the bravery it takes for a young boy to pursue a career in dance,” Spencer said, referring to her original statement.
 She then revealed she hoped that her negative comment could turn into a positive celebration of the art of dance.